 ■ Only one block from 10 Freeway Onramp

 ■ Fashion District Near South Park, Historic Core, & Arts District

 3-5 year lease term. $1.50/SF/mo.
 Marketing brochure package.

-This is preliminary notice that a 18,000 square foot food production facility will be coming available in the next several months in Downtown Los Angeles, DTLA.
+This is preliminary notice that a 18,300 square foot food production facility will be coming available in Downtown Los Angeles, DTLA.
 New listing for lease.
 It is a commercial kitchen and commissary for meal kit prep.
-It has refrigeration, grease trap / clarifier, hoods, floor drains, and fenced parking.
-Good for general food processing.
+Refrigerated rooms include a cooler and freezer, grease trap / clarifier, hoods, floor drains, ground level loading doors, and fenced parking.
+County Health Dept permitted for food processing.